 Everything in your home doesn’t have to be new, old, or even from the same era.
 Embolden your space with a mixture of room decorations from various eras.
 Layer your interior design styles to bring added depth, dimension, and interest to each room.
 For example, pair an Art Deco console with a modern sectional or a raw edge wood coffee table with antique lanterns and candlesticks.

-Consider high-quality patent art of an antique bicycle or compass etched in Baltic Birch.
+Consider high-quality patent art of an antique bicycle etched in Baltic Birch.
 This addition brings an element of organic material while adding a symbol from another era into your unique home décor.
 Two ways to make your new home look “old” in one high-quality home accent!

 Replace Modern Hardware with Funky Home Accents